pivotal/docs-tas-adapter/disaster-recovery.md

-# Disaster Recovery
+# Disaster recovery

-This document provides an overview of the options and considerations for disaster recovery.
+This topic provides an overview of the options and considerations for disaster recovery.
 It includes the following sections:

 * [State Storage](#state-storage)
 * [Backup and Restore](#backing-up-cluster-state)